PaycheckCalculatorOnline logo

 - 37%: Over $626,350

-These ranges apply to taxable income — your gross income minus the standard deduction ($15,000 for single filers in 2026) or itemized deductions, whichever is larger.
+One important thing to keep in mind: these ranges apply to taxable income — your gross income minus the standard deduction ($15,000 for single filers in 2026) or itemized deductions, whichever is larger.
+If you earn $75,000 and take the standard deduction, the brackets apply to $60,000, not $75,000.

 Marginal Rate vs. Effective Rate: The Most Important Distinction